bruce-hill/recurse-talks/awk/awk.md

 #!/bin/env slides

-# Awk
+# The Awk Talk

-_Another Bruce Hill Talk_
+_Bruce Hill_
+(RC Spring 1 2025)

 ---

 # What Is

-`awk` is a command line program, but also a programming language for doing stuff with streams of lines of text
+`awk` is a command line program, but also a programming language for doing stuff with streams of lines of text.

 ---